The Concept of Dark Energy is not Based on the Principles of Physics: Cosmological Data Can be clearly Explained Without this Concept: Problem of hierarchy of physical theories

-However, background space is only a mathematical concept: in quantum theory, each physical quantity should be described by an operator but there are no operators for the coordinates of background space.
-There is no law that every physical theory must contain a background space.
-For example, it is not used in nonrelativistic quantum mechanics and in irreducible representations (IRs) describing elementary particles.
+As indicated above, background space is only a mathematical concept: in quantum theory, each physical quantity should be described by an operator but there are no operators for the coordinates of background space. {\it There is no law that every physical theory must contain background space.} For example, it is not used in nonrelativistic quantum mechanics and in irreducible representations (IRs) describing elementary particles.
 In particle theory, transformations from the Poincare group are not used because, according to the Heisenberg $S$-matrix program, it is possible to describe only transitions of states from the infinite past when $t\to -\infty$ to the distant future when $t\to +\infty$.
 In this theory, systems are described by observable physical quantities --- momenta and angular momenta.
-So, symmetry at the quantum level is defined not by a background space and its group of motions but by a representation of a Lie algebra $A$ by self-adjoint operators (see \cite{DS,book} for more details).
+So, {\it symmetry at the quantum level is defined not by a background space and its group of motions but by the condition that the commutators of the operators describing the system under consideration are determined by the symmetry algebra of this system}.
+In particular, Eqs. (\ref{PCR}) can be treated as the definition of relativistic (Poincare) invariance at the quantum level.

-Then each elementary particle is described by an IR of $A$ and a system of $N$ noninteracting particles is described by the tensor product of the corresponding IRs.
+Then each elementary particle is described by a selfadjoint IR of a real Lie algebra $A$ and a system of $N$ noninteracting particles is described by the tensor product of the corresponding IRs.
 This implies that, for the system as a whole, each momentum operator is a sum of the corresponding single-particle momenta, each angular momentum operator is a sum of the corresponding single-particle angular momenta, and {\it this is the most complete possible description of this system}.
-In particular, nonrelativistic symmetry implies that $A$ is the Galilei algebra, relativistic symmetry implies that $A$ is the Poincare algebra, de Sitter (dS) symmetry implies that $A$ is the dS algebra so(1,4) and anti-de Sitter (AdS) symmetry implies that $A$ is the AdS algebra so(2,3).
+In particular, nonrelativistic symmetry implies that $A$ is the Galilei algebra, relativistic (Poincare) symmetry implies that $A$ is the Poincare algebra, de Sitter (dS) symmetry implies that $A$ is the dS algebra so(1,4) and anti-de Sitter (AdS) symmetry implies that $A$ is the AdS algebra so(2,3).